seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 God made him, and therefore let him pass for a man.
 In truth, I know it is a sin to be a mocker: but,
 he! why, he hath a horse better than the
-Neapolitan’s, a better bad habit of frowning than
+Neapolitan's, a better bad habit of frowning than
 the Count Palatine; he is every man in no man; if a
 throstle sing, he falls straight a capering: he will
 fence with his own shadow: if I should marry him, I